GeospatialPython/pyshp/README.txt

 Pyshp is compatible with Python 2.4-3.x.

-This document provides examples for using pyshp to read and write shapefiles.
+This document provides examples for using PyShp to read and write shapefiles.

 Currently the sample census blockgroup shapefile referenced in the examples is only available on the google code project site at http://code.google.com/p/pyshp.